ziash/Collab_GPU/README.md

 # Collab_GPU
-Use Google Collab for free GPU access
+Use Google Collab for free GPU access.
+Use Google free GPU for updating your code via OpenCode or Claude

 ---------------------------------------------------------------------------
 Install and run xterm with following commands: